-In contrast with CPR, basic life support training and certification is designed with the medical professional in mind.
+In contrast with CPR, basic life support training and certification are designed with the medical professional in mind.

-That’s why most professional rescuers - such as nurses, paramedics and lifeguards – are required by their employer to train and obtain their BLS certification.
+That’s why most professional rescuers - such as nurses, paramedics, and lifeguards – are required by their employers to train and obtain their BLS certification.

-For the everyday layperson who simply wants to know how to assist in a medical emergency, CPR is typically sufficient.
+CPR is typically sufficient for the everyday layperson who wants to know how to assist in a medical emergency.

 Why should I take the BLS Certification

-The main goal of BLS certification is to equip professionals with the skills and knowledge they need to deliver the necessary care in a life-threatening emergency situation.
+The main goal of BLS certification, which stands for basic life support, is to equip professionals with the skills and knowledge they need to deliver the necessary care in a life-threatening emergency.

-BLS training and certification ensures that the card holder is able to step in and deliver swift, accurate care, thereby improving the chances of a positive outcome.
+BLS training and certification means the cardholder can step in and deliver swift, accurate care to improve the chances of a positive outcome.

 How do I get the BLS Certification?

-There are a number of different ways to obtain a BLS certification, and the method you choose will ultimately depend on your needs and preferences.
+Now that you know what BLS certification stands for, you can start preparing and get your own certificate.
+There are several ways to obtain a BLS certification.
+The method you choose will ultimately depend on your needs and preferences.

-In-person courses are held on designated dates and times and led by instructors.
+In-person courses led by instructors are held on designated dates and times.

-Online BLS certification is another option, and one which many find favorable, particularly due to its lower cost and greater degree of flexibility.
-(Read more about online medical certification here.)
+Online BLS certification is another option.
+It's one that many find favorable due to its lower cost and greater degree of flexibility.

-Whichever method you choose, be sure that you’re following coursework that is in line with the American Heart Association (AHA) guidelines.
+Whichever method you choose, be sure your coursework matches the American Heart Association's (AHA) guidelines.

-The bottom line is, BLS certification doesn’t have to be confusing.
+The bottom line is that BLS certification stands for basic life support.
+It doesn’t have to be confusing.

-Understanding the difference between BLS, CPR and other medical certifications, along with why each is important and how to obtain those credentials, can make things much easier and straightforward.
+Understanding what BLS is and how it differs from CPR and other medical certifications, along with why each is important and how to obtain those credentials, can make things much more straightforward.